lucavallin/lucavallin/README.md

 Check out my blog at: https://cavall.in (currently in maintenance).

-The rest of my time is spent cycling, cooking on a kamado, playing guitar, stargazing and cleaning litterboxes 🐈.
+The rest of my time is spent cycling, cooking on a kamado, stargazing and cleaning litterboxes 🐈.